rfitak/American_Shad_Genome/read-cleaning.md

 make
 ```
 _Run fastq-join job_
 An example run is shown below, using the script [fastq-join.sh](./Data/fastq-join.sh).
 Unfortunately, it is also single threaded and requires a lot of memory (>200G for these files).
 Remember, it was only run on the two mate-pair files.
-Running time took XX hours.
+Running time took 2.5 hours.
 ```bash
 # Submit fastq-join job for the MP5k data
 sbatch \